 |The only thing not changing is the change itself.
 My

-recent research is all about changes to do with software systems: changes at
+research is about changes to do with software systems, including changes at

-development time ("evolution"), changes at runtime ("adaptation"), changes
+development time ("evolution"), at runtime ("adaptation"), among viewpoints

 You can see some details in these subjects here now, and your will see more in future !